-DAMON HOYLE - Chief Systems Officer at ProUnitas
+DAMON HOYLE - Chief People Officer

 Prior to his current role, he served as Director of Systems Coordination and most recently Managing Director of Systems Coordination.

-After graduating from the University of Virginia in 2007 with a B.A.

-Damon began his work within the Education sector through Teach for America.
+After graduating from the University of Virginia in 2007 with a B.A., Damon began his work within the Education sector through Teach for America.
 After completing his time with Teach for America, he decided to remain in the classroom and began a career with the Knowledge is Power Program (KIPP).
 Throughout his affiliation with KIPP, Damon served in many capacities outside of his teaching role; earning a Master’s degree in School Administration from Columbia University while serving as a grade level and department chair.
 He’s also served within the KIPP system as Dean of Instruction and assumed the role of Dean of Operations during his final year.